Voice of America is required by law to report the news accurately. Could Donald Trump change that?

 The law sets it up that way.
 President Gerald Ford signed VOA’s charter in 1976.
 Congress tightened its editorial protections in 1994 and did so again in 2020, after a federal judge ruled that a Trump appointee had infringed on the editorial independence and First Amendment rights of VOA journalists.

-“The news may be good.
-The news may be bad,” Hale announced, in German.
-“We shall tell you the truth.”

-That approach carried the outlet through World War II.
-It survived Sen. Joseph McCarthy, who convened hearings in 1953 on allegations that VOA journalists were communist sympathizers.

 “Unlike Soviet broadcasts, the Voice of America is not only committed to telling its country’s story, but also remains faithful to those standards of journalism that will not compromise the truth,” President Ronald Reagan said at VOA’s 40th anniversary celebration in 1982.
-Within a decade, Voice of America was broadcasting inside Russia 24-7 and had enough people to produce a fresh 10-minute newscast each hour.
-Some featured Russian writers who had been expelled but were willing to talk to their countrymen.
+Within a decade, Voice of America was broadcasting inside Russia 24-7.

-Lake’s mission statement is a far cry from what VOA’s charter says — but Trump has made his name upending tradition, undermining institutions and seeking to unravel the so-called “deep state.”
+Lake’s mission statement is a far cry from what VOA’s charter says.
+But Trump has made his name upending tradition, undermining institutions and seeking to unravel the so-called “deep state.”
 He views the Voice of America as “disgraceful.”
-And he’s tried to control the flow of information through VOA’s global audience of 350 million before.

-“It’s not fake news for you to broadcast that this is the greatest nation the world has ever known,” Trump’s then-Secretary of State Mike Pompeo said during an interview at VOA in 2021.

-Under the charter signed into law by Ford, the Voice of America “will serve as a consistently reliable and authoritative source of news.
-It will be accurate, objective and comprehensive.”

-The laws intended to protect VOA’s editorial independence, Wright said, are hard to enforce.

 Together, those are some of the factors that could open the door to what’s known as “government capture” of an independent agency, in which a government controls what is broadcast to domestic audiences.
 VOA is legally set up to broadcast news to international audiences, but in reality, anyone can access it.
-That leaves VOA open to transforming into a news-like organization that operates more like the Voice of Trump and speaks to his American constituency.
+That leaves VOA open to transforming into a news-like organization that speaks to Trump’s American constituency.

 “These provisions always risked opening the door to any administration which wanted to turn the network into a mouthpiece,” said Wright, the co-author of the 2024 book “Capturing News, Capturing Democracy: Trump and the Voice of America.”